-Fabio de Sa e Silva is Assistant Professor of International Studies and Wick Cary Professor of Brazilian Studies at the University of Oklahoma.
+Fabio de Sa e Silva is Assistant Professor of International Studies and Wick Cary Professor of Brazilian Studies at the University of Oklahoma and an affiliated fellow of Harvard Law School’s Center on the Legal Profession.
 He studies the social organization and the political impact of law and justice in Brazil and comparatively.
 An institution builder, Fabio co-directs the OU Center for Brazil Studies, is a member of the Executive Committee of the Brazilian Studies Association, and a Trustee of the Law and Society Association (LSA), Class of 2023.
 In 2018, he was recognized as the Outstanding Faculty at the Department.

 Fabio also brings to OU a diversified professional experience.
-In addition to his previous academic studies and appointments, including a visiting fellowship at Harvard Law School’s Center on the Legal Profession, in 2015, he has over 15 years of experience in policy making and analysis in issues of law and justice in Brazil, where he served at the Ministry of Justice and the Institute for Applied Economic Research (Ipea) and consulted for international organizations like the UNDP, Unesco and the International Bar Association's Human Rights Institute (IBAHRI).
+In addition to his previous academic studies and appointments, he has over 15 years of experience in policy making and analysis in issues of law and justice in Brazil, where he served at the Ministry of Justice and the Institute for Applied Economic Research (Ipea) and consulted for international organizations like the UNDP, Unesco and the International Bar Association's Human Rights Institute (IBAHRI).

-Fabio writes and publishes in English, Portuguese and Spanish.
-His latest article From Carwash to Bolsonaro examines the “political grammar” produced and disseminated by Brazilian legal officers in the lava jato anticorruption initiative and has received extensive media coverage in Brazil in outlets like DW, UOL, CONJUR, and Reinaldo Azevedo’s blog.
-Currently, Fabio is one of the organizers of the Project on Autocratic Legalism (PAL), an LSA International Research Collaborative that is designing comparative research on how rising autocrats in Brazil, India and China use law to amass power and what can be done to stop their moves.
+Fabio writes and publishes in English, Portuguese, and Spanish.
+His article From Carwash to Bolsonaro examines the “political grammar” produced and disseminated by Brazilian legal officers in the lava jato anticorruption initiative and has received extensive media coverage in Brazil in outlets like DW, UOL, CONJUR, and Reinaldo Azevedo’s blog and radio show.
+Currently, Fabio is one of the organizers of the Project on Autocratic Legalism (PAL), an LSA International Research Collaborative that is designing comparative research on how rising autocrats in Brazil, India and South Africa use law to amass power and what can be done to stop their moves.
 In this capacity, he also hosts the PAL Cast, a podcast series where he interviews lead scholars on law and (un)democratic politics.

 - Modern Brazil